Click here to return to the Sausalito Weddings Menu

 Two reasons:

-1. A century ago Sausalito was the second largest town in Marin County (after San Rafael) and the city leaders from 1870 to 1930 often turned unused or abandoned space into parks.
-It’s 19th century public policy that has paid off for us in later generations.
+1. 100 years ago Sausalito was a major railroad and ferry hub and the second largest town in Marin County (after San Rafael) and the city leaders from 1870 to 1930 often turned unused or abandoned space into parks.
+It’s public policy from 100 to 150 years ago that has paid off for us in later generations.

 2. Bequests to the City by residents, as well as new parks tied to real estate development in the last 30 years, have added some gems to our Sausalito park system.